 Enter your postcode to view our rates and availability in your area.

 Can I break my lease because of mice infestation?

-If your landlord makes an attempt to evict you, while it’s his mistake that mice have infested the property, this is unlawful.
+This is often the reason landlords to prefer evicting their tenants instead of doing the required repair work to the property.
+It is unlawful if your landlord makes an attempt to evict you, while it’s their mistake that mice have infested the property.
 Our advice is to contact an attorney, after which breaking your lease might be the better option.